Wolox/react-chat-widget/CONTRIBUTING.md

 # Contributing

-Thanks for thinking in contributing with this project!
+First off, thank you for considering contributing to this project!
 Now, to start contributing:

 ## Issues and suggestions